 - 16-1 The following documents or portions thereof are referenced within this standard and shall be considered part of the requirements of this document.
-The edition indicated for each reference is current as of the date of the NFPA issuance of this document.
-These references are listed separately to facilitate updating to the latest edition by the user. - 16-1.1 NFPA Publications.
-National Fire Protection Association, Batterymarch Park, Quincy, MA 02269.

-NFPA 81-1986, Standard for Fur Storage, Fumigation and Cleaning.

-NFPA 82-1983, Standard on Incinerators, Waste and Linen Handling Systems and Equipment.
+The edition indicated for each reference is the current edition as of the date of the NFPA issuance of this document. - 16-1.1 NFPA Publications.
+National Fire Protection Association, 1 Batterymarch Park, P.O.
+Box 9101, Quincy, MA 02269-9101. - NFPA 81-1986, Standard for Fur Storage, Fumigation and Cleaning. - NFPA 82-1990, Standard on Incinerators, Waste, and Linen Handling Systems and Equipment.

-NFPA 101-1985, Life Safety Code.
+NFPA 101-1988, Life Safety Code.